kyma-project/website/content/blog-posts/2018-03-11-release-notes-0.8/index.md

 ### OK Log replaced with Loki

 In this release, we replaced OK Log with a new logging solution - Loki.
 Dubbed the "Prometheus for logs", Loki fits Kyma very well.
-It's lightweight, actively maintained, and is very well integrated with Grafana, which lets you see metrics and logs for your Pods all in one place.
+It's lightweight, actively maintained, and integrated with Grafana, which lets you see metrics and logs for your Pods all in one place.
 For now, we replaced the main logging functionality, which means that the logs are collected by Loki but can be accessed only through an internal API.
 We will expose the API and activate Grafana integration in the upcoming release.
 Please remember that our logging solution is in alpha state.
 Your feedback is welcome!